Cocodog2014/thor/TosRtdBridge/TosRtdBridge.md

 GET RTD:NQ:VOLUME

-Making It “Pure” / Production-Ready
+## Production Hardening

-To make this a clean background service:
+To keep the bridge running as a background service:

-Convert to a Worker Service or keep console but use a Windows Scheduled Task / Service wrapper.
+- Convert the console app to a Worker Service or wrap it with a Windows Scheduled Task/service runner.

-Replace Console.WriteLine with structured logging (Serilog / NLog).
+- Swap `Console.WriteLine` for structured logging (Serilog, NLog, etc.).

-Move configuration (symbols, Redis connection, etc.) into appsettings.json.
+- Move configuration (symbols, Redis connection, heartbeat) into `appsettings.json`.

-Ensure Thor reads from the same Redis keys:

-RTD:YM:LAST

-RTD:ES:LAST

-etc.
+- Keep the Redis key format (`RTD:{symbol}:{field}`) stable so Thor can consume the same keys (`RTD:YM:LAST`, `RTD:ES:LAST`, etc.).

-Optionally run the bridge at startup so that as soon as TOS is logged in, data flows into Redis and Thor.
+- Auto-start the bridge at login so data flows as soon as Thinkorswim is ready.

 Safety Notes